ResistancePlatform/resistance-core/README.md

 **Resistance is experimental and a work in progress.** Use it at your own risk.

-## Deprecation Policy

-This release is considered deprecated 52 weeks after the release day.
-There is an automatic deprecation shutdown feature which will halt the node some time after this 52-week period.
-The automatic feature is based on block height.

 ## Building

 Instructions to compile this yourself: